Skip to content

 inputs version(store Store, name String) Result<List<Version>, Error>!
 List all versions of a table

-Store reads integrity merged conflicts outputs rollback inputs version
+Store outputs rollback inputs version

 Store validates merged types Store StoreTable Conflict Resolution MergeResult